SoftEngMCSZ/FrontEnd/README.md

 **Note: there is often a second or two of delay before the count and list of names update after changing your selection.**

+## Adding Feedback
+- You can add feedback to an alternative by selecting the callout icon at the bottom of each alternative
+- Enter your feedback into the text field
+- Click the paper plane icon to the right of the text field to submit your feedback
+- Your feedback will instantly display with your name

+## Viewing Feedback
+- You can read existing feedback on an alternative by selecting the callout icon at the bottom of each alternative
+- To hide the feedback again, simply click the callout icon again.

+## Finalizing a Choice
+- If you are ready to finalize your choice, click the star icon on the alternative you want to choose
+- The page will refresh to a new view where the selected choice is highlighted.

+**Note: once a choice is finalized, you will not be able to change opinions, add feedback, or finalize any other alternatives**

 ## Refreshing the Page
 - To update your view of the choice, click the teal sync icon next to the choice question.
 - You could also refresh the page, but refreshing will prompt you to sign in again